anubhakabra/Hindi-Alphabet-Classifier/README.md

 Data Reading and formation.

-Initially Trying with just x_train : Image array data
+->Initially Trying with just x_train : Image array data

--> Read about Image Data Generation wih keras : Put the data more into place ( Fitting x_train and x_test data accordingly)
+Read about Image Data Generation wih keras : Put the data more into place ( Fitting x_train and x_test data accordingly)

-Which approach to take up:
+->Which approach to take up:

 Read various methods of implementation of classifier, Deep Learning using CNN showing the best result in various strategy, hence finally deciding to impement this.

-Experimentation with various models types:
+->Experimentation with various models types:

 Several models implemented, with experimentaton on layers.

 Model 0 and Model 1 shown.

-Learning rate and Activation function:
+->Learning rate and Activation function:

 Learning rate : Tried various learning rates : 0.01 being most suitable